-One of Belfast’s oldest attractions, St George Market is filled with fascinating finds, from fresh produce and fast food to down right weird stuff.
+One of Belfast’s oldest attractions, St George Market in Belfast, Ireland is filled with fascinating finds, from fresh produce to downright weird stuff.

 On Friday the market opens from 6 am to 3 pm with around 248 market stalls selling fruit, vegetables, antiques, books, clothes and fish.
 There are 23 stalls in the fish section and the market is regarded as Ireland’s leading retail fish market.

 Expect to find local producers selling fish landed at Portavogie, pork from Cookstown, beef from Armagh, venison and pheasant in season, local organic vegetables.
 Continental and speciality foods include wild boar, tapas, cheeses, cured meats, teas and coffees from around the world, and delicious French pastries and crepes.